LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Advanced Configuration/ui.md

 ```

 {:start="2"}
-2. Will be trigger each time the SDK menu is opened/closed.
+2. Will be triggered each time the SDK menu is opened/closed.

 ```swift
 <LPMessagingSDKdelegate> optional func LPMessagingSDKActionsMenuToggled(toggled: Bool)